 Did you know that building a Facebook Messenger bot is actually a lot cheaper than creating a mobile app for business?
 Surprised?
 Well, it is a fact.

 The second advantage you get is less competition.
-Facebook is home to over 6 million advertisers and only a little over 300,000 bots are currently dealing with customers on messenger.
+Facebook is home to over 10 million advertisers and only a little over 400,000 bots are currently dealing with customers on messenger.

 - Lead Generation: A chatbot can also be used to identify your potential customers by finding out about their needs through a series of basic questions and help in generating and forwarding quality leads to your sales team.

-- Customer Re-engagement: Bots always retain tons of information and this can be used to help in re-engaging your customers even if they haven’t shown up on your page for a long time.
+- Customer Re-engagement: Facebook Messenger Bots always retain tons of information and this can be used to help in re-engaging your customers even if they haven’t shown up on your page for a long time.
 You do not have to spend your money on hefty advertising budgets and let your bot do the heavy lifting.
 A bot can offer relevant content to the users and remind them of any products they still have in their cart.

 - Complete Transactions: Bots can do anything if they are programmed right.
 Conversational commerce often allows the bots to make recommendations and helps in upselling products from your website.
 Since all this information is shared with the user within the comfort zone of Facebook Messenger, the drop-off rate for these transactions is very low as compared to other mediums.

 How do You Activate a Facebook Messenger Bot for Your Business?